chaaz/versio/docs/vcs_levels.md

 ## Calculation

-There are three inputs to calculate the final VCS level, each of which is expressed as a range (with an inclusive min and max level):
+Every Versio command except for `versio init` calculates the final VCS level using three inputs, each of which is itself a range of levels:

 1. The _preferred_ range is given by the user, or by the command itself if the user doesn't provide it.
-1. The _required_ range are the VCS levels in which the command can operate, and is provided by the command.
+1. The _required_ range is the VCS range in which the command can operate, and is provided by the command.
 Some commands can only act if they can interact with the VCS system in certain ways.
 The max of the required range is usually the highest value, "Smart".